psychemedia/island-storynotes/carus-wilson/25-pittis-libel.md

 The trial was widely reported, although the detail differs in the extent of he detail offered respects across each of the accounts.

 The charge laid was that the Rev. W. Carus Wilson, *"for having written a false and scandalous libel on his character"*, and the courtroom was packed.
-Carus Wilson, however, was not presence, a Medical Certficate justifiying his absence.
+Carus Wilson, however, was not presence, a Medical Certificate justifying his absence.

 ```{admonition} Libel Case, March 1856
 :class: dropdown